lgsvl/simulator/Docs/python-api.md

 if hit:
   print("Distance right:", hit.distance)
 ```
-This will shoot ray in positive x-axis direction from (10,0,20) coordinate.
+This will shoot a ray in the positive x-axis direction from the (10,0,20) coordinates.
-If it returns None, then nothing was hit.
-Otherwise it returns `RaycastHit` object with `distance`,
-`point` and `normal` fields.
+A `RaycastHit` object with `distance`, `point` and `normal` fields is returned if something is hit, otherwise `None` is returned.

-When doing raycast you should specify `layer_mask` argument that specifies which objects to check
+When raycasting you should specify a `layer_mask` argument that specifies which objects to check
 collision with.
-It corressponds to layers in Unity project - check the project for actual values.
+It corressponds to layers in the Unity project - check the project for actual values.

 ## Changelog